The Water Innovators

-A growing number of researchers and pastoralists around the globe have found remarkable, untapped opportunities in nature’s water cycle.
-It turns out that animals, plants, soil, and air have long collaborated to regulate our climate through water—until we disrupted their partnership.
-An environmental author sees a pathway to reconciliation.
+While annual wildfires and other “natural” disasters mount in Australia, California, and elsewhere, a growing number of researchers and pastoralists around the globe have found remarkable, untapped opportunities to limit these troubles.
+It turns out that animals, plants, soil, and air have long collaborated to regulate our climate through their water use—until we disrupted their partnership.
+An environmental author finds a pathway to reconciliation.

-You have probably never heard of the term “acequia,” but it describes one of oldest, most common sense systems of irrigation on the planet.
+You have probably never heard of the term “acequia,” but it describes one of oldest, most common-sense systems of irrigation on the planet.
 The basic idea is to use, and share, a river’s natural patterns instead of the predominant American system—namely, trap it, pipe it, and race to be the first to use it.
 Our writer tours the globe to track down its history, and its leading practitioners.

 The blind spots in the American West’s water systems are in full display in Ventura County, a coastal region of southern California that happens to hold the most lucrative farmland in the state.
 Equally abundant, and somewhat in progress, are opportunities for enlightenment.
 Which path will prevail?